Thomas hits grand slam off Skubal, Guardians down Tigers 7-3 to reach AL Championship Series

-CLEVELAND (AP) — Lane Thomas hit a grand slam off Tarik Skubal and Cleveland beat the Detroit Tigers 7-3 on Saturday in Game 5 of their AL Division Series, moving the Guardians into another postseason matchup against the Yankees.
+Lane Thomas hit a grand slam off Detroit ace Tarik Skubal and the Guardians, who have won with timely hitting and a shutdown bullpen all season, followed that script for a 7-3 victory over the Tigers in Game 5 of their AL Division Series on Saturday.

-Cleveland will meet New York in the AL Championship Series, setting up another playoff matchup between two teams that have crossed paths six previous times in October.
+Next up for Cleveland is the New York Yankees in an AL Championship Series between two teams that have crossed paths six previous times in the playoffs.
 They last met in 2022, with the Yankees taking their ALDS in five games.

 Game 1 is Monday in the Bronx.

+“We’re playing a very, very good Yankees team,” said Guardians first-year manager Stephen Vogt.
+“We’ve seen them in the regular season.
+This is one of the most talented teams in the league.
+So we know we have our work cut out for us.”

 Thomas had five RBIs for the Guardians, who weren't expected to contend this season.
-But they won the tough AL Central under first-year manager Stephen Vogt, and Cleveland is still alive with a chance to end a World Series title drought stretching to 1948.
+But they won the tough AL Central under Vogt, giving the franchise a chance to stop a World Series title drought stretching to 1948.

 “We're a step closer.
-Any time you're a step closer, the more you want to win," All-Star third baseman José Ramírez said in Cleveland's champagne-soaked clubhouse.
+Any time you're a step closer, the more you want to win," All-Star third baseman José Ramírez said through an interpreter.
 “And we want to win it for the city.”

+“They wanted to face him today," Vogt said.
+“And if you don’t show up fully confident that you’re going to win, you don’t show up to the field.
+That's been our approach all year, and we’re not going to stop now.”

-And Cleveland did with its familiar, scrappy style dubbed “Guards Ball,” getting three singles — one an infield roller — to load the bases before Skubal hit Ramírez on the left hand to force in a run.
+Cleveland pieced together its big inning off Skubal with the team's familiar, scrappy style dubbed “Guards Ball,” getting three singles — one an infield roller — to load the bases before Skubal hit Ramírez on the left hand to force in a run.

 “That’s who we are,” Vogt said.
 “That’s who that group has been in that room all year.
 As soon as we get punched, we answer.
 That’s been our M.O. all year long — as soon as we give up a run, our guys come right back."